Barber County, Kansas

-Barber County (county code BA) is a county located in the south-central portion of the U.S. state of Kansas.
+Barber County is a county located in the south-central portion of the U.S. state of Kansas.
+Its county seat and most populous city is Medicine Lodge.
 As of the 2020 census, the county population was 4,228.
-Its county seat and most populous city is Medicine Lodge.
-It was named for Thomas Barber, an abolitionist who was killed in Douglas County in 1855 during the Wakarusa War.
+The county was named for Thomas Barber, an abolitionist who was killed in Douglas County in 1855 during the Wakarusa War.